Sumedh31/UniqueFinderWithTests/README.md

 # Tests:
 TestsForUniqueFinder.py has several tests that ensures that the UniqueFinder does exactly what it is supposed to do

-# Peroformance of the script
+# Peroformance of the script-

+The function was able to remove entries of 100000 emails with half of them are duplicated in under 1 seconds.
+The function removeduplicates returns a list of Unique elements in their original order.

 ![Alt text](/Peroformance.PNG?raw=true "Optional Title")